mdn/content/files/en-us/web/css/text-wrap/index.md

 - `nowrap` {{experimental_inline}}
   - : Text does not wrap across lines.
 It will overflow its containing element rather than breaking onto a new line.
 - `balance`
   - : Text is wrapped in a way that best balances the number of characters on each line, enhancing layout quality and legibility.
-Because counting characters and balancing them across multiple lines is computationally expensive, this value is only supported for blocks of text spanning a limited number of lines (six for Chromium and ten for Firefox).
+Because counting characters and balancing them across multiple lines is computationally expensive, this value is only supported for blocks of text spanning a limited number of lines (six or less for Chromium and ten or less for Firefox).
 - `pretty`
   - : Results in the same behavior as `wrap`, except that the user agent will use a slower algorithm that favors better layout over speed.
 This is intended for body copy where good typography is favored over performance (for example, when the number of [orphans](/en-US/docs/Web/CSS/orphans) should be kept to a minimum).
 - `stable` {{experimental_inline}}